How we monitor private sector housing conditions

 - prosecuting landlords

-Action against poor or unlicensed HMO landlords
+Action against poor or unlicensed landlords